bettercap/caplets/hstshijack/README.md

 ### Custom payloads

-You can also inject your own JavaScript payloads into HTML & JS files from targeted hosts by assigning them to the `hstshijack.custompayloads` variable.
+You can also inject your own JavaScript payloads into HTML & JS files from specific hosts by assigning them to the `hstshijack.custompayloads` variable.

 Example: